ArminEbrahimpour/Methodology/Vulns???.md

 	]>
 	<example>&file;</example>
 #### The issue is hat if users can control the values of XML entities or external entities, they might be able to disclose internal files, port-scan internal machines, or launch DoS attacks.

+#### <font color="green">NOTE </font>: Sometimes an xxe attack can be used against an endpoint that does not directly operate on a user-submitted xml object.

 ### <font color="red">Prevention</font>:
 #### The mechanisms for disabling DTD processing and configuring parser behavior vary based on the XML parser in use.
 For example, if you’re using the default PHP XML parser, you need to set libxml_disable_entity _loader to TRUE to disable the use of external entities.